 The first 90 days in a new position are likely to involve a steep learning curve as an employee familiarizes themselves with the organization, the duties and expectations of their role, and the company culture.
 It’s also a key period for establishing professional relationships with coworkers, clients, customers, and other significant stakeholders.

 An employee’s onboarding experience has a direct impact on their overall job satisfaction, engagement, and productivity.
-With organizations losing 17% of their new hires within their first three months, getting the onboarding experience right is also a key factor in reducing employee attrition rates.
+Companies with formal onboarding programs can see 50% better retention and 62% greater productivity among new hires, so getting the onboarding experience right is also a key factor in reducing employee attrition rates.

 If you only conduct 30 and 60-day reviews, it will most likely be another 10 months before an employee has their annual review—and you could miss the opportunity to address any issues that arise during this time.